 Note: Older versions of the server doesn’t open a window, it just adds an icon to the system tray.
 See: How do I make sure the server is running?.

-In newer versions of the remote, simply click the 'Advanced' link in the bottom left corner of the server window (on your computer), and then 'Show log'.
-Then click 'Export log to file' to get an actual file, and send this to me.
+In newer versions of the remote, simply click the ‘Advanced’ link in the bottom left corner of the server window (on your computer), and then ‘Show log’.
+For MMRemote5 pick the files with todays date (both the debug and error files if both exists).
+For MMRemote4, click ‘Export log to file’ to get an actual file, and send this to me.

 If the server isn’t running (for example if it crashes), you can find the log by locating the log file manually: